 The Role of the Developer

-Preliminary reports indicate that one of the potential causes of the collapse was due to the result of construction defects caused by the original developer.
+Preliminary reports indicate that one of the potential causes of the collapse was the result of construction defects caused by the original developer.
 Accordingly, there will likely be changes to the building code and additional inspections that occur when new condominiums are developed.
 However, in addition to changing the law, condominium associations should be proactive in attempting to deal with construction defects caused by developers or other contractors.
 We have prepared a guide on how to uncover and resolve construction defects for Michigan condominiums, and doing so at the time of turnover is critical for any newly constructed condominium association.

 Unfortunately, it is oftentimes difficult to hold the developer of a condominium responsible for construction defects due to language that is contained in the condominium documents.
 In many cases, a developer will include anti-lawsuit provisions in the articles of incorporation or condominium bylaws that are intended to make it extremely difficult for the association to file a lawsuit against a developer.
 Accordingly, we recommend that condominium associations amend their governing documents to remove anti-lawsuit provisions so that they are able to hold a developer accountable for construction defects.